-Tiare Brasseur is a PhD student and researcher at the LBG OIS Center and the Department of Innovation and Organizational Economics at Copenhagen Business School (CBS).
+Tiare Brasseur is a PhD student and researcher at the LBG OIS Center and the Department of Strategy and Innovation at Copenhagen Business School (CBS).
 She received her Master’s in Business Administration from University of Vienna, where she majored in Innovation and Technology Management, and her Bachelor’s Degree from Vienna University of Economics and Business.
 She furthered her studies in Innovation Management at CBS and Melbourne Business School (MBS).
 Inspired by recent research in Open Innovation and Crowdsourcing, she devoted her master’s thesis to the exploration of “Open and Collaborative Business Model Innovation”.
 Her research interests span a range of topics within innovation management, including open and collaborative innovation, crowdsourcing, user innovation and business model innovation.
 She received a Best Paper Award from the Americas Conference on Information Systems (AMCIS) 2017 in Boston.

 Andreas Distel is a Post-doc Researcher at the LBG OIS Center and the Department of Strategy and Innovation at Copenhagen Business School (CBS).
 He completed his PhD in Economics and Management at CBS and University of Mannheim.
 He further was a Research and Teaching Associate at WHU – Otto Beisheim School of Management and received a Master’s Degree in Business Administration from Ludwig Maximilian University, Munich.
 Andreas’ research interests include microfoundations of strategic adaptation and entrepreneurship, collaborative innovation, transferability of entrepreneurial human capital, organizational design and capabilities, as well as antecedents, contingencies, and performance effects of open innovation in science.
 He applies primarily quantitative methods to analyze data from various sources (e.g., survey data, large scale employee-employer data or text-based data) at multiple levels.
 Andreas’ work is forthcoming in the Journal of Management and has been presented at leading international conferences of the Strategic Management Society (SMS) and the Academy of Management (AOM), including a nomination for the Best PhD Paper Award by the SMS at the Conference on Micro-Foundations for Strategic Management.